dwootton/Altair-Express/docsrc/api/visualizations/scatterplot.rst

     The column name of the data to be on the y-axis color : string
-    A valid CSS color to make the chart or a column name in the dataframe to color the bars by. max_bins : int
+    A valid CSS color to make the chart or a column name in the dataframe to color the bars by. width : int
-    The maximum number of bins to use in the histogram.
-If the number of bins is not specified, the number of bins is set to 10. width : int
     The width of the chart in pixels. height : int